ABOUT FIELD TESTING (2017-2018)

 American Councils develops intensive language immersion programs, including the Language Flagship and the Critical Language Scholarship program.
 We are pleased to invite institutions that focus on critical languages: Arabic, Chinese, Hindi, Korean, Portuguese, Russian, Swahili, and Urdu to be part of the upcoming Field Test (FT) exams.

-Statistical information collected from the field tests will be used to ensure the effectiveness of the test items.
-The online assessment consists of one listening and one reading comprehension section, and measures language proficiency of 0+ to 3+ on the ILR scale.
-Participants can take the assessment from any computer with a secure internet connection, flash, and audio.
+The online assessment consists of one listening and one reading comprehension section, and measures language proficiency from ACTFL Intermediate Low to Superior (Levels 0+ to 3+ on the ILR scale.
+American Councils will collect statistical information from the field tests to measure the effectiveness of the test items.
+Participants can take the assessment from any computer with a secure internet connection and audio.

 - Must be at least 15 years old in order to participate.

-- Registered teachers will receive a roster report of their students' informal, informational scores.
+- Registered teachers will receive a report of their students' advisory scores in listening and reading modalities.

-We currently offer testing windows during the third week of each month through April 2018.
-Here are the confirmed testing windows through April 2018:
+We currently offer testing windows through August 2018.
+Here are the confirmed testing windows:

-Participants may take the assessment at any time during these suggested testing windows OR you may recommend different date/s to us, at your earliest convenience.
-Please note that the exam will take 2 hours to complete.
+Participants may take the assessment at any time during these suggested testing windows OR you may recommend different date(s) to us, at your earliest convenience.
+Please note that the exam will last 2 hours for both reading and listening sections.

 - The FT exams can be administered in a computer lab at your school.